VedaRePowered/lua-nano/README.md

 * ^O writes the current buffer to a file
 * ^X closes the editor **_WITHOUT_** saving

 other than that the editor uses standered up/down/left/right to move the cursor and typeing works fine.
-However currently lua nano does not support the enter or tab keys.
+However currently lua nano does not support the enter key.

 ### downloading
 There is no easy way of getting a release currently.